#1 Colorbond® Gutter & Roofing Experts on the Gold Coast — Get A Quote Today!

 Look for any rust spots or corrosion, signalling the protective coating is compromised.
 Examine gutter joints for roof leaks, as gaps can develop over time and cause dripping.
 Check that water flows freely and doesn’t pool or back up, which indicates a blockage or improper slope.

 Watch for overflowing, sagging, or misaligned sections that require adjustment.
-Downspouts should also be clear of debris clogs.
+Debris clogs should also be removed from downspouts.

 Attention to these visual clues will allow you to catch Colorbond® gutter deterioration before it escalates into a costly headache.
 A little preventative maintenance goes a long way.